Search by name, year or event

 1552 - The Duke of Somerset is executed

-1553 - The Duke of Northumberland persuades Edward to nominate Lady Jane Grey as his heir, in an attempt to secure the Protestant succession.
+1553 - The Duke of Northumberland persuades Edward to nominate his daughter-in-law Lady Jane Grey as his heir, in an attempt to secure the Protestant succession.

-1553 - Edward VI dies at Greenwich Palace.
+1553 - Edward VI dies of tuberculosis at Greenwich Palace.

 Queen Mary I ( 1553 - 1558 )

-1553 - Lady Jane Grey is proclaimed Queen by the Protector, the Duke of Northumberland.
+1553 - Lady Jane Grey is proclaimed Queen by her father-in-law The Duke of Northumberland.
 After nine days, Mary arrives in London, Lady Jane Grey is arrested, and Mary is crowned Queen.

 1554 - After Mary declares her intention to marry Philip of Spain, Sir Thomas Wyatt leads a revolt to depose her.